GTAMarathon/gtam-layouts/README.md

-# gtam-layouts
+# scm2019-layouts
-The on-screen graphics used during GTAMarathon.
+The on-screen graphics used during SpeedSouls Charity Marathon 2019.